tshepang/blog/content/sex-and-the-city-2008.md

 categories = ['movies']
 +++

-Someone might feel a need to slap me on my wrist, but I'm seriuosly not a fan of romantic comedies/chick flicks (I'm not the target market, duh!).
+Someone might feel a need to slap me on my wrist, but I'm seriously not a fan of romantic comedies/chick flicks (I'm not the target market, duh!).
 I've never been much interested in the tv show in which this is based for similar reasons.
 But I relented, and in turn got punished by